openconfig/gribi/doc/specification.md

 #### 4.1.2.1 Election ID Reset

 There is no motivation to provide any way for clients to reset the election ID on the device since it is expected to be determined through a stable election mechanism.
-In the scenario that a client were to lose track of the highest election ID known by the device, the value can be learned via the `ModifyResponse.election_id` from the device, by sending a `ModifyRequest` with `ModifyRequest.election_id` set to the lowest possible value (1) (see x.y.z for more details).
+In the scenario that a client were to lose track of the highest election ID known by the device, the value can be learned via the `ModifyResponse.election_id` from the device, by sending a `ModifyRequest` with `ModifyRequest.election_id` set to the lowest possible value (1) (see [4.1.4.1](#4141-client-election-in-single_primary) for more details).

 It is possible that in some scenarios (e.g., daemon crash, device reboot) the device might lose the highest learned election ID and hence unset it.
 However, a device SHOULD NOT promptly reset the value in any cases (e.g., all clients disconnect).
 This helps reduce the chance of non-primary client programming the device in some failure scenarios (e.g., some error happens on clients side that might lead to split-brain among clients and also cause all clients disconnect and then reconnect).